Why Unmarried Couples Need Estate Planning Advice More Than Ever?

 A properly drafted will allows you to:

-Professional drafting ensures the will is legally valid, tax aware and structured to reflect property ownership arrangements.
+Professional drafting ensures the will is legally valid, tax-aware and structured to reflect how property is owned between you.

 Understanding Property Ownership

-Property is often the largest shared asset.
-Estate planning for unmarried couples must address how property is legally owned.
+Property is often the largest shared asset for a couple.
+Estate planning for unmarried couples must address how property is legally owned, as this directly affects what happens on death.

 There are two primary forms of ownership: